Natural Sciences course outline

 No previous subject knowledge is necessary.

-Earth Sciences introduces how our planet works - the processes and properties of the Earth.
-It covers how the Earth formed, plate tectonics, evolution, and how the physics and chemistry of rocks reveal the story of Earth's interior.
+Earth Sciences introduces how our planet works – the processes and properties of the Earth.
+It covers how the Earth formed, the forces behind plate tectonics, biological evolution, and how the physics and chemistry of rocks reveal the story of Earth's interior.

 Earth Sciences is also about natural hazards: volcanoes, earthquakes, tsunamis and landslides.
 Fossils and isotopes record past changes in climate, sea level and ocean currents, offering answers to the urgent problem of climate change.
 Other concerns include finding water, coal, oil and minerals.

-Practical experience includes laboratory classes and a one-week field course in Scotland.
+Practical experience is gained in the laboratory classes and on a one-week field course in Scotland.

 5. Evolution and Behaviour